2011–12 NHL season: 2012 Winter Classic

 The 2012 NHL Winter Classic was held at the Citizens Bank Park baseball stadium in Philadelphia, Pennsylvania, on Monday, January 2, 2012.
 This season, the Philadelphia Flyers hosted the New York Rangers.
 It was the first Winter Classic game for the Rangers and the second for the Flyers.
 The result of the game was a 3–2 Ranger victory.
 Philadelphia last played in the 2010 NHL Winter Classic against the Boston Bruins at Fenway Park in Boston, Massachusetts.
 The Bruins won that game in overtime by a score of 2–1 on a goal scored by Marco Sturm.

 This was the first time that the Winter Classic was not played on New Year's Day, which fell on a Sunday in 2012.
 If the Winter Classic was held on New Year's Day, it would have conflicted with the final game of the National Football League season (in which the Philadelphia Eagles hosted the Washington Redskins at nearby Lincoln Financial Field), and the annual Mummers Parade in downtown Philadelphia.
 The Flyers–Rangers rivalry is one of the NHL's most frequently televised rivalries on U.S. television networks; it was televised three times nationally on NBC in 2011–12, including the inaugural Hockey Day in America.

 No Heritage Classic was played this season.

+All-Star Game

+The 2012 All-Star Game took place on January 29, 2012, at Scotiabank Place in Ottawa, Ontario, the home arena of the Ottawa Senators.

 Standings

 Each of the 30 teams play an 82-game season of an unbalanced schedule.
 Teams play six games against division opponents; four games against other conference opponents; and one or two games against teams of the other conference.
 The first-place teams in each division place first, second and third in the conference standings.
-The top five finishers from the rest of the teams in each conference will also qualify for the playoffs, making a total of eight playoff teams in each conference.
+The top five finishers from the rest of the teams in each conference also qualified for the playoffs, making a total of eight playoff teams in each conference.